STS-51-L: Crew fate

 Divers from the USS Preserver located what they believed to be the crew cabin on the ocean floor on March 7, 1986.
 A dive the following day confirmed that it was the cabin and that the remains of the crew were inside.
-No official investigation into the Challenger disaster has determined the cause of death of the astronauts; it is almost certain that the disintegration itself did not kill the entire crew as 3 of the 4 Personal Egress Air Packs (PEAPs) that were recovered had been manually activated.
+No official investigation into the Challenger disaster has determined the cause of death of the astronauts; it is almost certain that the breakup itself did not kill the entire crew as 3 of the 4 Personal Egress Air Packs (PEAPs) that were recovered had been manually activated.
 This would only be done during an emergency or loss of cabin pressure.
 PEAPs do not provide a pressurized air flow and would still have resulted in the astronauts losing consciousness within several seconds.
-There were media reports alleging that NASA had a tape recording of the crew panicking and on-board conversation following the disintegration during the 2 minute 45 second free fall before hitting the sea east of Florida.
+There were media reports alleging that NASA had a tape recording of the crew panicking and on-board conversation following the explosion during the 2 minute 45 second free fall before hitting the sea east of Florida.
 This was likely fabricated and no recording exists, as the crew may have been unconscious from loss of cabin pressure and the astronauts did not wear individual voice recorders.